Jean-Luc Godard

 Godard was married three times, to actresses Anna Karina and Anne Wiazemsky, both of whom starred in several of his films, and later to his longtime partner Anne-Marie Miéville.
 His collaborations with Karina in Vivre sa vie (1962), Bande à part (1964) and Pierrot le Fou (1965) were called "arguably the most influential body of work in the history of cinema" by Filmmaker magazine.
 In a 2002 Sight & Sound poll, Godard ranked third in the critics' top ten directors of all time.

 He is said to have "generated one of the largest bodies of critical analysis of any filmmaker since the mid-twentieth century."
 His work has been central to narrative theory and has "challenged both commercial narrative cinema norms and film criticism's vocabulary."
+In 1987 and 1998, he was honoured with two Honorary César and received the Praemium Imperiale in 2002.
 In 2010, Godard was awarded an Academy Honorary Award.
 He was known for his aphorisms, such as "All you need to make a movie is a girl and a gun" and "A film consists of a beginning, a middle and an end, though not necessarily in that order."
 Some critics have claimed that Godard's films contain prevailing themes of misogyny and sexism towards women.
 Feminist film theorist Laura Mulvey, has agreed that "While trying to decode a deep-seated, but interesting, misogyny, I came to think that Godard's cinema knows its own entrapment...for feminist curiosity, it is still a goldmine."